Pilatoj/Day1/README.md

 # Day1
 day 1 assignment

-1.Explain what software engineering is and discuss its importance in the technology industry software engineering is a branch of computer science used for developing, testing and maintaining software. reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. efficiency - it helps to optimize developer workflow while maintaining high quality standards.
+**1*.Explain what software engineering is and discuss its importance in the technology industry** software engineering is a branch of computer science used for developing, testing and maintaining software. reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. efficiency - it helps to optimize developer workflow while maintaining high quality standards.